PowerDayz/EzDBOverview/README.md

 ### **2. Database Connection**:

 - Goto backend/index.js
-- Change db Connection to your db
+- Edit the createConnection to match your database

 ### **3. Backend Setup**: